Ltochon/k-anon_tool/README.md

  ┃ ┣ 📂Static //Static files (JS, CSS, IMG, Saved files) ┃ ┣ 📂Templates //HTML Templates
- ┃ ┣ 📂Upload //Sub-directory for Upload part of the project ┃ ┣ 📂Result //Sub-directory for Upload part of the project ┃ ┣ 📂About //Sub-directory for Upload part of the project ┃ ┗ 📜app.py //launch project file
+ ┃ ┣ 📂Upload //Sub-directory for Upload part of the project ┃ ┣ 📂Result //Sub-directory for Result part of the project ┃ ┣ 📂About //Sub-directory for About part of the project ┃ ┗ 📜app.py //launch project file
  ┣ 📂Sources //Folder to save sources that have been used ┣ 📂Test_algo //Algorithm's development folder